 Cruel “training” devices such as anti-barking shock collars, electric (“invisible”) fences, and prong collars rely on painful punishment and negative reinforcement.
 They cause dogs to live in fear of being electrically shocked or painfully choked for normal behavior such as crossing invisible lines, barking, jumping onto surfaces within their own homes, and getting ahead of their guardians during walks.
-Positive training methods, in which dogs are rewarded for desirable behavior, are kinder and more effective.
+Positive, humane training methods, in which dogs are rewarded for desirable behavior, are much more effective.

 Shock collars can cause dogs physical pain, injury (ranging from burns to cardiac fibrillation), and psychological stress, including severe anxiety and displaced aggression.
 Individual animals vary in their temperaments and pain thresholds; a shock that seems mild to one dog might be severe to another.
 The anxiety and confusion caused by repeated shocks can lead to changes in a dog’s heart and respiration rate or gastrointestinal disorders.
 Electronic collars can also malfunction, either administering no shocks at all or nonstop shocks.

-Electric fences may actually encourage animals to try to escape.
-Since dogs only suffer painful shocks in the yard, they might associate the shock with the yard itself—once they get out of the yard, the pain goes away.
-The fact that the pain returns when they try to re-enter the yard can cause dogs to believe that they are being punished for returning home.
+Electric fences may actually encourage dogs to try to escape.
+Since they only receive painful shocks in the yard, they might associate the shock with the yard itself—once they escape, the pain goes away.
+The fact that the pain returns when they try to re-enter the yard can cause them to believe that they are being punished for returning home.

-Even when animals are successfully confined to the yard with an electric fence, they are still in danger of attacks by roaming dogs, cruel humans, or other animals who can freely enter the property.
-Electric fences are a dog thief’s dream come true!
+Even when dogs are successfully confined to a yard with an electric fence, they are still in danger of being attacked by roaming dogs, cruel humans, or other animals who can freely enter the property.
+A dog in Michigan was shot and killed by a utility worker who didn’t realize that she was contained by an invisible fence.
+Electric fences are also a dog thief’s dream come true!

-Prong and choke collars can do much more damage than just yanking and choking a dog.
-Depending on the size of the dog, how hard the dog pulls, and how forcefully the person holding the leash yanks, choke collars can cause serious injuries, including the following:
+The damage that prong and choke collars can do to dogs goes beyond yanking and choking.
+Depending on dogs’ size, how hard they pull, and how forcefully they get yanked, choke collars can cause them serious injuries, including the following:

 - Intervertebral disc protrusion